 Enter Healthe with Eyesafe® technology.
 Healthe is leading the industry in blue light filtration.
 They have mastered a solution that filters harmful blue light while balancing the rest of the visible light spectrum so that your view through Eyesafe’s filter is unaltered.

 Well, it starts with the identification of the parts of the visible light spectrum that are considered most harmful.
 The widely accepted range of light considered most harmful is blue light from 415-455nm.
 Most devices we use today produce light in that range.
 For example, the graph below illustrates light emissions from a Google Pixel 3 XL.
 The highlighted blue section of the first curve shows light in the 415-455nm range.

 Glass+ VisionGuard with Eyesafe technology takes a targeted narrow notch “cut” out of the harmful part of the blue light spectrum from 415-455nm.
 And if we stopped right there, we would have accomplished our first goal, but not our second which would have left your display looking yellow, much like other software-based solutions on the market today.
 That’s why our technology takes two additional narrow notch “cuts” from the visible light spectrum, effectively balancing out the colors you see, and returning your screen to its natural look.
 Think of this like an art class.
 Mixing yellow and blue paint makes green.
 Removing blue from the colors you see would make your view yellow, so taking away blue means we have to balance those colors elsewhere.

-*Chart not to scientific scale.
+*Not to scientific scale.